tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-File-Properties.md

 | NotContentIndexed | FILE_ATTRIBUTE_NOT_CONTENT_INDEXED | The file is not to be indexed by the content indexing service. |
 | NoScrubData | FILE_ATTRIBUTE_NO_SCRUB_DATA | The user data stream not to be read by the background data integrity scanner.
 This file system attribute is presented primarily to provide compatibility with Windows. |

 ## Remarks
 The semantics for updating a file's properties are as follows:

 - A file's size is modified only if the request specifies a value for the `x-ms-content-length` header.
-- If a request sets only `x-ms-content-length`, and no other properties, then none of the file’s other properties are modified.
+- If a request sets only `x-ms-content-length`, and no other properties, then none of the file's other properties are modified.
 - If any one or more of the following properties is set in the request, then all of these properties are set together.
 If a value is not provided for a given property when at least one of the properties listed below is set, then that property will be cleared for the file.

     - `x-ms-cache-control`